annegentle/devnet-writing-guidelines/DevNet-Programming-Task-Force-(DPTF).md

 | Data Formats  |* JSON<br>* XML<br>* YAML   |   |
 | Parsing  |* JSON |   |

 ## List of labs that cover programming fundamentals

-The lit of labs/slides/code that currently exist will go here...
+This is the list of labs currently available that cover any of the aspects listed above: